robert-petersen/portfolio3/README.md

 ### Beginner Attempt

 My first portfolio was created in my first month at Lambda School, now known as <a href="https://www.bloomtech.com/" target="_blank" rel=”noreferrer”>Bloom Institute of Technology</a>.
 We were told to give creating one a try one day when we were first learning HTML and CSS.
 This one predictably turned out pretty bad in a funny way.
-It reminds me of a horrible MySpace page.
+It reminded me of a horrible MySpace page.
 I plan to try to find the hideous website and github repo and display it here along with photos.

 ### Second Portfolio